cfengine/documentation/reference/promise-types/access.markdown

 Monitoring objects with names matching any entry in that list will be reported to the CFEngine Enterprise server.

-The list in `monitoring_exclude` overrides this list.
+When combined with `monitoring_exclude`, the exclude list is applied to the subset from this list.

 [%CFEngine_promise_attribute()%]